United Development Party: Origins

+The leaders of four Islamic parties participating in the 1971 election and the head of the United Development Group, a faction of the four Islamic parties in the House of Representatives (Indonesia) (DPR).

 With encouragement by the Government, officials from all four parties had meetings with each other and after finding some common ground, merged the four Islamic parties in Indonesia into the United Development Party on 5 January 1973.
 Despite this formal merging of the parties however, internal PPP politics under the Suharto government were dominated by the differing priorities of the original groups that formed the party.